College of Liberal Arts

 Wright also used his experience traveling and teaching in Latin America to set up UNLV's first study-abroad program in San Miguel, Mexico, and was instrumental in getting UNLV into the University Studies Abroad Consortium.
 The university designated the 1986-87 school year as “The Year of the Arts,” which showcased the college by raising public awareness of the arts through special exhibitions, concerts, and lectures.
 In the late '80s, the college began offering its first doctoral programs, in English and sociology.

 After a university reorganization, the College of Liberal Arts emerged in 1990 with a focus on the humanities and social sciences.
 The college now enrolls more than 3,000 students in 12 different areas of interest.
-In addition to bachelor's degrees in philosophy, Afro-American studies, French, German, and Romance languages, the college offers undergraduate and graduate programs in anthropology, English, Spanish, history, political science, psychology, sociology, and women's studies.
+In addition to bachelor's degrees in philosophy, Afro-American studies, French, German, and Romance languages, the college offers undergraduate and graduate programs in anthropology, English, Spanish, history, political science, psychology, sociology, and gender and sexuality studies.
 Interdisciplinary study remains an important part of the college, which offers bachelor's degrees in Asian, Latin American, cultural, and social science studies and multidisciplinary studies in forensic science.

 Over the years, the College of Liberal Arts has reached out to the community in many ways: